 Youngkin aide accuses McAuliffe team of dressing up fake Youngkin backers in racist 'Unite the Right' garb

-McAuliffe campaign and Virginia Democrats deny they had anything to do with it
+Late Friday afternoon, the Lincoln Project, a group of disaffected anti-Trump Republicans, admitted to pulling the stunt

-Republican Glenn Youngkin's Virginia gubernatorial campaign Friday appeared to accuse Democrat Terry McAuliffe's campaign of engaging in dirty tricks to tie Youngkin to racists – which the McAuliffe campaign denied in a statement to Fox News.
+Republican Glenn Youngkin's Virginia gubernatorial campaign Friday mistakenly suggested Democrat Terry McAuliffe's campaign of engaged in dirty tricks to tie Youngkin to racists – which the McAuliffe campaign denied in a statement to Fox News.

 "Terry McAuliffe's campaign has been the dirtiest, nastiest, most dishonest campaign in Virginia history.
 This morning they're closing out his career by going even lower," Youngkin campaign communications director Matt Wolking said in a tweet.